Last Updated on

-- Student blogging – either a shared blog to which each student can contribute under their own user profile, or each student has their own blog for sharing their thoughts about a particular subject or subjects.
+- Student blogging – either a shared blog to which each student can contribute under their own user profile or each student has their own blog for sharing their thoughts about a particular subject or subjects.

 Which will best suit the needs of your classroom?

-Before getting into the nitty gritty of how to set up a blog, let’s take a quick look at some of the advantages of blogging in an educational setting.
+Before getting into the nitty-gritty of how to set up a blog, let’s take a quick look at some of the advantages of blogging in an educational setting.

 Blogging allows students to express their opinion

 Blogging helps students articulate their views and build a readership, which can be a very motivating experience for them.
-Sharing ideas on the internet can also put them in touch with like-minded individuals and with those who may challenge their ideas, which means that they may be required to defend their opinions (which is valuable preparation for the academic rigour of university).
+Sharing ideas on the internet can also put them in touch with like-minded individuals and with those who may challenge their ideas, which means that they may be required to defend their opinions (which is valuable preparation for the academic rigor of university).